acook/remedy/README.markdown

 ### Console

-If you want easy access to some lower level console commands, you can use Console.
+If you want easy access to some lower level console commands, you can use `Console`.

 The most interesting function in my opinion is the callback that gets triggered when the user resizes the console window.